Czech Ice Hockey Association: Origin and time before the First World War

-The association was formed on the initiative of Slavie Praha functionary Emil Procházka, who sent the application to the just-emerging LIHG on November 15, 1908, although the constituent general assembly of the Czech Hockey League took place on December 11.
-The General Meetings were attended by delegates from 12 sports clubs.
-However, there were immediately disputes between representatives of Slavia and Sparta Prague, and the General Meeting had to repeat it three times.
+The Czech Hockey Union was formed on the initiative of Slavia Praha functionary Emil Procházka, who sent the application to the just-emerging LIHG on November 15, 1908, although the constituent general assembly of the Czech Hockey League took place on December 11.
+The General Meetings were attended by delegates from twelve sports clubs.
+However, there were immediately disputes between representatives of Slavia Praha and Sparta Praha, and the General Meeting had to repeat it three times.
 The first chairman of the Union became Jaroslav Potůček from BZK Prague for more than a few days until January 13, 1909.
 The union subsequently decided to send a representative team, whose players were later named hockey musketeers, to an international tournament in Chamonix, France.

 The union did not use money and the spread of ice hockey (called to differentiate itself from the Canadian hockey band) helped at least by the fact that its officials published articles in various magazines.
 Particularly active was the representative of the Czech Union in the LIHG and the goalkeeper of the ice hockey musketeers Josef Gruss and interesting ideas were presented in the press also the shooter of the first Czech goalkeeping goal, Jan Palouš.
 After the success of the 1911 European Ice Hockey Championship, the association managed to win the next championship.
 This was later canceled because the Austrian Hockey League was not a member of the LIHG at the time of its conduct, and the indiscriminate match of the Czech hockey players with the Germans did not repeat despite the protests of the rival.
 The then president of the Czech Union Procházka resigned in response to this decision.

 Before the First World War, the Czech Union alternated about two dozen clubs, but they had to organize the tournaments themselves.
 The association has been more focused on safeguarding positions on the international scene.
 Unlike football, the Hockey League has succeeded in defending membership of the LIHG on the national principle instead of the state throughout this critical period.